aosteraas/weather/README.md

 # Weather

-A vanilla remake of a jQuery weather app made in mid 2016, the original can be found in `old/`
+A vanilla remake of a jQuery weather app made in early-mid 2016, the original can be found in `old/`